CivilEngineerUK/pandas-llm/README.md

 # pandas-LLM

 ## Introduction
 pandas-llm is a lightweight Python library that extends pandas to allow querying datasets using OpenAI prompts.
-This powerful tool leverages the natural language processing capabilities of OpenAI to offer intuitive, language-based querying of your Pandas dataframes.
+This powerful tool leverages the natural language processing capabilities of OpenAI to offer intuitive, language-based querying of your Pandas dataframes with built-in validation and safety features.

 ## Key Features
-- **Natural Language Querying**: With pandas-llm, you can execute complex Pandas queries using natural language prompts.
-Instead of writing code, you can express your query in plain language and obtain the desired results.
+- **Natural Language Querying**: Execute complex Pandas queries using natural language prompts.
+Instead of writing code, express your query in plain language and obtain the desired results.

-- **Data Privacy**: Your data is not sent on the Internet.
-Pandas-LLM works locally with your data and uses openAI to create the query based on the dataframe columns and data types, not its content.
+- **Data Privacy**: Your data stays local.
+Pandas-LLM works with your data locally and uses OpenAI to create queries based on dataframe metadata (columns and data types), not its content.

-- **Seamless Integration**: The library seamlessly integrates with your existing Pandas workflow.
-You can continue using normal Pandas functions and syntax while leveraging the added capability of natural language queries.

-- **Efficiency and Performance**: pandas-LLM is designed to deliver efficient and performant querying capabilities.
-It uses OpenAI's language model to process queries quickly and accurately, providing rapid insights from your data.

-- **Flexible and Expressive**: Whether you need to filter, aggregate, sort, or transform your data, pandas-LLM allows you to express your requirements flexibly and expressively.
-You can perform complex operations on your dataframes with ease using human-readable language.

-- **Intelligent Results**: The library returns the results of your queries in a concise and understandable format.
-You can extract valuable insights from your data without complex code or manual analysis.

-With pandas-llm, you can unlock the power of natural language querying and effortlessly execute complex pandas queries.
-Let the library handle the intricacies of data manipulation while you focus on gaining insights and making data-driven decisions.
+- **Query Validation**: Built-in validation ensures generated queries are safe and compatible with your data types, preventing common errors and ensuring reliable results.

+- **Safe Execution**: Uses RestrictedPython for sandboxed execution of generated queries, providing an additional layer of security.

+- **Serializable Results**: Results are automatically converted to JSON-serializable formats, making it easy to store or transmit query results.

+- **Type-Safe Operations**: Intelligent handling of different data types including strings, numbers, dates, and boolean values with appropriate null value handling.

 ## Installation